 - To recommend to the Board of Directors the nominees to fill the seats on Board Committees.

 - To assess the effectiveness of the Board of Directors as a whole and each individual Directors/ committees of the Board.

 - To act in line with the directions of the Board of Directors.

 - To consider and examine such other matters as the Nomination Committee considers appropriate.

 STAY UP TO DATE WITH OUR NEWSLETTER AND RECEIVE LATEST NEWS AND SPECIALS!

 You have Successfully Subscribed!

-OCR Group (formerly known as O&C Resources Berhad) is a pioneer manufacturer and exporter of condoms and baby care accessories in Malaysia.
+OCR Group (formerly known as O&C Resources Berhad) is involving in property development and construction business.

 Copyright © 2017, OCR Group Berhad (440503-K).
 All Right Reserved.